Dynamical phases in growing populations: understanding recovery from bottlenecks: Results

-The asymmetric regime, by contrast, has a duration that is both growth- and $\mu$-dependent: $\tau^\text{asy}_{\mu} = -\ln{\left(\mu\,10^{2.7}\right)}/(b-d)$.
+The asymmetric regime, by contrast, has a duration that is both growth- and $\mu$-dependent: $\tau_{\mu} = t_\mathrm{lock} - t_\mathrm{asy}=-\log{\left(\mu\,10^{2.7}\right)}/(b-d)$.
 Here, the probability of crossing the separatrix hinges, principally, on the likelihood of avoiding the TFT corner and its associated large confinement times (Figs.~\ref{fig:5}{\bf g}-{\bf i}).
 For example, $\tau^\text{asy}_\mu$ must be extremely long in order to permit crossings from the $\mathcal{S}_2$ region, since populations starting the asymmetric regime from this region encounter the TFT corner with almost certainty.
 Crossings from the $\mathcal{S}_4$ region, however, occur at more modest $\tau^\text{asy}_\mu$--- achieved by either low growth and high $\mu$, or modest growth and low $\mu$--- reflecting the possibility that trajectories might avoid the TFT corner.
-Those from the $\mathcal{S}_3$ region can happen at the smallest $\tau^\text{asy}_\mu$, since there is a high likelihood that trajectories will avoid the TFT corner and the ratio of the magnitude of stochastic effects to the magnitude of the deterministic flow is large in $\mathcal{S}_3$ (see Fig.~\ref{fig:3}\textbf{f}).
+Those from the $\mathcal{S}_3$ region can happen at the smallest $\tau^\text{asy}_\mu$, since there is a high likelihood that trajectories will avoid the TFT corner (recall the anti-clockwise dynamics) and the ratio of the magnitude of stochastic effects to the magnitude of the deterministic flow is large in $\mathcal{S}_3$ (see Fig.~\ref{fig:3}\textbf{f}).

-Combining these conditional probabilities using Eq.~\eqref{eq:cond-2} satisfactorily reproduces the overall statistics of demographic outcomes (Fig.~\ref{fig:5}{\bf n}): the difference between our approximation and the full simulations have a mean value of \num{0.027}, when averaged over growth and mutation rates, and a maximum value of \num{0.099} (Fig.~\ref{fig:5}{\bf o}).
-This also confirms our assertion that the trajectories that start the asymmetric phase from the $\mathcal{S}_4$ region do not impact long term outcomes.
+Combining these conditional probabilities using Eq.~\eqref{eq:cond-2} satisfactorily reproduces the overall statistics of demographic outcomes (\textit{cf.} Fig.~\ref{fig:5}{\bf n} and Fig.~\ref{fig:2}{\bf a}): the difference between our approximation and the full simulations have a mean value of \num{0.027}, when averaged over growth and mutation rates, and a maximum value of \num{0.099} (Fig.~\ref{fig:5}{\bf o}).
+This also confirms our assertion that the trajectories that start the asymmetric phase from the $\mathcal{S}_4$ region do not impact long-term outcomes.
 The reason is that this only happens with significant likelihood when growth rates are high, which simultaneously ensures that such trajectories never cross the separatrix (Figs.~\ref{fig:5}{\bf e}, {\bf i} \& {\bf m}).
-The same decomposition is shown for initial demographic mixes other than the mixed-strategy fixed point in Appendix~\ref{app:other-1}.
+The same decomposition is shown for initial demographic mixes other than the mixed-strategy fixed point in Supplementary, Sec.~\ref{sec:additional-fix-b-m}.